 When an addict has used painkillers for an extended period of time, they can expect to suffer a period of withdrawal after giving up the drug.
 Severity and length of withdrawal depend upon the person, the length of drug abuse, and the quantities they were taking.

 Early withdrawal symptoms will typically include agitation, anxiety, muscle aches, insomnia, sweating, and exhaustion.
 Depending on the severity of the addiction, the addict may also experience abdominal cramps, diarrhea, nausea, and vomiting.
 While all of these symptoms are quite uncomfortable, they usually subside within 7-10 days and are not typically lethal, barring any unforeseen complications.

 There is not necessarily a profound medical contraindication for withdrawal in a home setting.
 However, patients who attempt withdrawal without professional support are far more likely to relapse during the process.
-Additionally, medical professionals can prescribe opioid detox drugs, including methadone or suboxone, which can ease the discomfort of the withdrawal to an extent.

 Physical and Mental Difficulty of Recovery

 The road to permanent recovery is a long one.
 After the addict undergoes the initial withdrawal and detox phase, they will need to go through additional phases of recovery.

 Once the initial withdrawal phase is over, addicts will continue to experience powerful cravings which wrack their entire body and psyche.
 As a result, some recovery plans for opiate addiction include tapering protocols.
 During this time, addicts will be prescribed medications which act on the opioid receptors in the brain to reduce frequency and power of cravings.
 Over time, these drugs will be tapered off, until the addict is no longer dependent upon anything at all.